ec-jrc/lisflood-lisvap/3_1_LISVAP_setup/index.md

 On the repository, you can find some [base maps](https://github.com/ec-jrc/lisflood-lisvap/tree/master/basemaps) for the test case.

 It is recommended to generate the input base maps depending on the specific use case, takeing into account the spatial resolution required and the coordinate system.
-In the future, a more detailed documentation assisting in the generation of inpout base maps will be made available.
+In the future, a more detailed documentation assisting in the generation of input base maps will be made available.

 ### Input dataset